 The fund factsheet for the new Blended Assets fund isn’t available yet.
 It should be available in early March 2022.

-If you prefer to select your own investment funds, you can choose from nine self-select funds.
+If you’d prefer to select your own investment funds, you can choose from our self-select funds options below.
 These funds don’t automatically move your investments into lower-risk investments as you approach retirement, but you can move your investments yourself.
 For more information, see Changing your funds.

 Pre-retirement to annuity